JamesHertz/fs-navigation/README.md

 ```
 usage: fs-install.sh <base-dir> <rc-file (optional)> "
 ```
-Where **base-dir** is the directory where fs-navegation will be installed (I used /opt but you choose yours).
-This means will create a folder and inside this one it will have the files fs-navegation needs to run.
+Where **base-dir** is the directory where fs-navigation will be installed (I used /opt but you choose yours).
+This means will create a folder and inside this one it will have the files fs-navigation needs to run.
 And **rc-file** is the run command file or profile file of your shell. (eg. if it's bash the rc-file is ~/.bashrc if its zsh it's ~/.zshrc, any other just google c:)

 If you don't specify the rc-file in the end will pop-up this message to you:
 ```